Nonparametric Infinite Horizon Kullback-Leibler Stochastic Control: Numerical Results

 \subsection{Desirability learning performances}

 In both examples we initialize with a 20-by-20 estimated grid, which is assumed to be our prior knowledge about the state set $\mathcal {X}$ (400 states).
 Then we apply GP and Nystr\"{o}m methods to approximate the desirability on a 100-by-100 state space for both tasks, the 10000 states do not include any of the element in $\mathcal {X}$.
-The resulting $z(\vx^*)$ are shown in Fig 1.
+The resulting $z(\vx^*)$ are shown in Fig. \ref{z_learning}.
 It can be seen that both GP and Nystr\"{o}m methods yield smooth and accurate approximations given limited knowledge about the state space.

-An interesting problem is when the optimal behavior involves a point attractor, e.g., balancing a inverted pendulum.
-In \cite{todorov2009eigenfunction}, it was reported for this class of tasks, the parametric eigenfunction approximation methods converge to wrong solutions.
-Here we use the same inverted pendulum balancing example \cite{todorov2009eigenfunction} to test the proposed nonparametric methods.
-Results are shown in Fig. 2.
-Both methods work well.
+An interesting problem is when the optimal behavior involves a point attractor, e.g., balancing an inverted pendulum.
+In \cite{todorov2009eigenfunction}, it was reported for this class of task, the parametric eigenfunction approximation methods converge to wrong solutions.
+Here we use the same inverted pendulum balancing example to test the proposed nonparametric methods.
+Results are shown in Fig. \ref{balance}.
+Both methods work effectively.